aardy1/Charts/README.md

 I have tested it on MacOS X building for host, ios and ios-sim.

-## Running the App Native on a Desktop
+## Running Knowtiphy Charts Native on a Desktop

 To run the app as a native image for a desktop platform X do:
 ```